ozhankaraman/IstioCC/README.md

-Apply below Virtual Service and Destination rule to activate weighted distribution load balancing Here we got 3 rules below to control traffic on region2 (Cluster 2) On First Rule: Traffic coming from region2, zone1 distributed 50/50 to region1 and region3 On Second Rule traffic coming from region2 zone2 will be distributed to region2 and region3 On Third Rule traffic coming from region2 zone3 will be redirected all to region4, zone5
+Apply below Virtual Service and Destination rule to activate weighted distribution load balancing Here we got 3 rules below to control traffic on region2 (Cluster 2) First Rule: Traffic coming from region2, zone1 distributed 50/50 to region1 and region3 Second Rule traffic coming from region2 zone2 will be distributed to region2 and region3 Third Rule traffic coming from region2 zone3 will be redirected all to region4, zone5

+Note: We could not control destination traffic on zone basis if from and to traffic is on different regions.
+If they are on same region we could control destination zone.
 ``` bash
 kubectl apply --context=c2-admin -n sample -f - <<EOF
 apiVersion: networking.istio.io/v1alpha3